eCommerce Content Marketing: How to Plan Content For The New Normal

 You’ll have to start thinking about people first and focus more on the things that add value, feel good, feel human.
 You may have to start measuring content effectiveness a little bit differently.
 You’ll have to analyze the user’s feedback or look at consumption measures, and probably adjust your keywords to new transitional terminology.

 Simply creating high-quality content is definitely not enough.
 You should teach yourself to think outside of the box and start implementing the new methods of content creation.
 Reinventing the wheel won’t help, but innovating the things that already exist will do.

-It’s a crowded eCommerce world out there, and you will have to work hard to market your store.
-Random activities won’t work.
-You need an overall content marketing strategy — one based upon your goals, consumer data, the most popular platforms for your niche, SEO, your budget, and much more.
+You need a well-thought-out content marketing strategy — one based on your goals, consumer data, the most popular platforms for your niche, SEO, your budget, and much more.

 Every word, every visual you create and place somewhere online is content.
-It includes your website, your blog, your social media posts, your paid advertising, and any interaction you have with an online user.
+It includes your website, blog, social media posts, case studies, paid advertising, and any interaction you have with an online user.

 The strategy part comes in when you design an overriding plan for your content.
 This content marketing plan must be based upon questions you ask yourself.